springboardmentor2801p/CreditPathAI/README.md

-Loan Dataset — Initial Data Preprocessing
-Overview

-This repository contains the initial data preprocessing workflow for a loan dataset.
-The purpose of this stage is to clean and transform raw data into a structured format suitable for exploratory data analysis (EDA) and machine learning model development.

-This is the data preparation phase of a larger loan default prediction / credit-risk analysis project.

-Preprocessing Tasks Performed
-Data Loading

-Dataset loaded using Pandas

-Initial dataset shape inspected

-Duplicate Handling

-Duplicate rows identified

-Duplicate records removed

-Column Cleaning

-Removes identifier columns when present:

-id

-customer_id

-name

-similar non-analytical fields

-Missing Value Treatment
-Column Type	Method
-Numeric	Median Imputation
-Categorical	Mode Imputation
-Outlier Treatment

-Outliers in numeric columns are treated using the IQR method.

-Lower = Q1 − 1.5 × IQR
-Upper = Q3 + 1.5 × IQR

-Values are capped within the acceptable range.

-Feature Engineering

-The following features are created when relevant columns exist:

-Loan-Income Ratio

-EMI-Income Ratio

-Encoding

-One-Hot Encoding applied to categorical columns

-Boolean columns converted to integer format

-Output
+# Loan Dataset — Initial Data Preprocessing

+## Overview
+This repository contains the initial preprocessing workflow for a loan dataset.
+The goal of this stage is to clean and transform raw data into a structured format that can be used for Exploratory Data Analysis (EDA) and machine learning.

+This is the data preparation phase of a larger Loan Default Prediction project.

+---

+## Preprocessing Steps

+### 1. Data Loading
+- Load dataset using Pandas
+- Inspect dataset shape

+### 2. Duplicate Handling
+- Identify duplicate rows
+- Remove duplicate records

+### 3. Column Cleaning
+Remove unnecessary identifier columns when present:
+- id
+- customer_id
+- name

+### 4. Missing Value Treatment
+- Numeric columns → Median imputation
+- Categorical columns → Mode imputation

+### 5. Outlier Treatment
+Outliers are treated using the IQR method.

+Lower Bound = Q1 − 1.5 × IQR
+Upper Bound = Q3 + 1.5 × IQR

+Values outside the range are capped.

+### 6. Feature Engineering
+The following features are created when columns exist:
+- Loan-Income Ratio
+- EMI-Income Ratio

+### 7. Encoding
+- One-Hot Encoding applied to categorical columns
+- Boolean values converted to integers

+---

+## Output
 The preprocessing step generates:

 Preprocessed_Loan_Dataset.csv

-This dataset will be used in later stages of the project:
+This dataset will be used in later stages:

-Exploratory Data Analysis
+- Exploratory Data Analysis (EDA)

-Feature selection
+- Feature selection

-Model training
+- Machine learning model training

+---

-Technologies Used
+## Technologies Used

-Python
+- Python

-Pandas
+- Pandas

-NumPy
+- NumPy

-Scikit-learn
+- Scikit-learn

-Google Colab
+- Google Colab

+---

-How to Run
+## How to Run

-Open notebook in Google Colab
+1. Open the notebook in Google Colab

-Upload dataset CSV file
+2. Upload the dataset CSV file

-Run preprocessing cells
+3. Run all preprocessing cells

-Download processed dataset
+4. Download the processed dataset

+---

-Author
+## Author
 Yamini